Build Hugo Blog on Github Pages Master Branch

 Github Page provides three different ways to host a static personal website, for free.

-• host in /docs folder
+- host in

-However, in the case of personal blogs, i.e. using repo <github_username>.github.io limits the option to just build the website on master branch.
+However, in the case of personal blogs, i.e. using repo <github_username>.github.io

-It indeed created some minor issues on publishing flow and setup when I switched from jekyll to hugo, and it is not that straight-forward on the official docs (they are great docs), hence this article.
+to hugo, and it is not that straight-forward on the official docs (they are great docs), hence this article.

 Solution